dequelabs/axe-devtools-html-api-examples/README.md

 The examples are categorized as follows:
 - coding language
-- testing framework and
+- testing framework
 - browser automation technology

 > **_NOTES:_**
->- This project is currently in `Draft` state.
+>- This project is currently in a `Draft` state.
 If you do not find any relevant example (for Deque supported languages), contact [Deque HelpDesk](mailto:helpdesk@deque.com).
 >- You need a valid license to access and use our APIs and example projects.
 For more information, check out [our website](https://deque.com).

 The supported languages are as follows: